Attention#

 \[ S_{j,i} = \alpha \sum_{m=1}^{d} Q_{j,m} K_{i,m} \]

-represents the similarity between query location \(j\) and memory bank location \(i\).
+represents the similarity between query location \(j\) and location \(i\) in the reference (memory) well

 1. Convert similarity scores into normalized attention weights using softmax